Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Summary and Conclusions

 The main results are summarized as follows.

 \begin{itemize}

-\item Unlike massive galaxies, which primarily form stars in-situ within their main progenitor halo, we found that stars in UFD analogs originate from multiple progenitor haloes—typically 8 to 12 at $z=6$ for $M_{\rm vir} \approx 5-8 \times 10^8 \msun$ at $z=0$.
+\item Unlike massive galaxies, which primarily form stars in situ within their main progenitor halo, we found that stars in UFD analogs originate from multiple progenitor haloes—typically 4 to 8 at $z=6$ for $M_{\rm vir} \approx 5-8 \times 10^8 \msun$ at $z=0$.
 These progenitor haloes eventually merge to form a single UFD analog at a later stage.
-This pattern arises because star formation begins in several minihaloes of similar mass ($M_{\rm vir} \approx 10^5-10^6 \msun$) at $z \gtrsim 14$ and ceases before reionization.
+Star formation in these progenitors begins when the virial mass is around $M_{\rm vir} \approx 10^5-10^6 \msun$ at $z \gtrsim 14$ and ceases before reionization.
 Consequently, the identity of the primary halo can change, as no single halo consistently remains more massive than the others at high redshifts ($z\gtrsim6)$.

-\item The simulated UFD analogs in {\sc SIMF} runs generally exhibit higher stellar masses, typically ranging from 40\% to 70\% more than those observed in the {\sc Burst} simulations.
-This difference arises from the reduced impact of SNe in the stochastic IMF sampling approach.
-In both scenarios, stars form as $500\msun$ SSPs.
-However, in the {\sc Burst} simulations, the simultaneous explosion of multiple SNe immediately halts star formation.
-Conversely, in the {\sc SIMF} simulations, if the most massive star in a SSP explodes as a SN but fails to disrupt the surrounding medium, another $500\msun$ SSP can form.
-As a result, the total stellar mass is higher in the {\sc SIMF} simulations compared to the {\sc Burst} simulations.

-\item Our findings indicate that simulated UFD analogs in the {\sc Indiv} runs generate 8\% to 58\% more stellar mass compared to those in the {\sc SIMF} runs.
-In the {\sc SIMF} approach, if the first SN of a SSP does not inhibit star formation, subsequent SSPs form quickly, resulting in a starburst over a short duration.
-This leads to strong cumulative SN effects followed by a quenching period.
-By contrast, in the {\sc Indiv} method, massive stars ($8-40\msun$) form individually, with the formation of subsequent stars being more directly influenced by the impact of the preceding SN.
-Since the energy from a single SN is not overwhelmingly disruptive, star formation persists, particularly in areas with relatively massive progenitors.
-As a result, star formation is more continuous in the {\sc Indiv} runs than in the {\sc SIMF} runs.

-\item Regarding the star formation rate, star formation is most continuous in {\sc Indiv}, followed by {\sc SIMF}, and least continuous in {\sc Burst}, leading to the highest quenching periods fraction in {\sc Burst}.
-However, even though stars form in SSPs in {\sc SIMF}, SNe explode stochastically over time, making the SN rate similarly continuous to that in {\sc Indiv}.

-\item When comparing the metallicity distribution function (MDF) of observed UFDs with simulated UFD analogs, our results exhibit a low-metallicity tail ($\rm [Fe/H]\lesssim-4$) that is rarely found in observations.
-Consequently, a Gaussian fit to the MDF of the simulated UFD analogs reveals a larger dispersion, about 0.28 dex greater than observed, particularly in the {\sc Burst} and {\sc SIMF} runs.
-We found that most of these low-metallicity stars ($\rm [Fe/H]\lesssim-4$) formed through external metal-enrichment mechanisms.
+\item Our findings indicate that despite variations in sampling and SN feedback injection schemes, the final stellar masses are generally similar across different methods.
+However, star formation is more continuous in the {\sc Indiv} scenario.
+This continuity arises because SN feedback in the {\sc Indiv} runs is more spatially and temporally dispersed, resulting in less suppression.
+Consequently, the gas can re-accrete and cool between SN events, leading to a rapid rebound in density that facilitates star formation.
+This process achieves significantly higher star-forming densities—by a factor of 10 to 100—compared to the {\sc Burst} and {\sc Simf} runs.